ericcornelissen/shescape/SECURITY.md

 non-funded and open-source nature of the project, we take a best-efforts approach when it comes to engaging with security reports.

-This document should be considered expired after 2026-06-01.
-If you are reading this after that date you should try to find an up-to-date version in the official source repository.
+This document should be considered expired after 2027-01-01.
+If you are reading this after that date, try to find an up-to-date version in the official source repository.

 ## Supported Versions

 The table below shows which versions of the project are currently supported with security updates.

 | Version | End-of-life |
 | ------: | :---------- |